Gemmy2010/Webbin-website/README.md

 # Webbin-website
-A responsive website on tablet, laptop and desktop
+A responsive website on tablet, laptop and desktop created using HTML,CSS and JavaScript.